Yash-K1/AI-Lipsync/README.md

 ## To run the code and perform lip-syncing, follow these steps:

 ### 1.)
-Open the lipsync.ipynb file in Google Colab using the "Open in Colab" button.
+Open the ai_lip.ipynb file in Google Colab using the "Open in Colab" button.

 ![image](https://github.com/Yash-K1/AI-Lipsync/assets/114215353/0bd2d688-23c4-4351-b527-333a514b8466)